-3.3 Mandatory insurance
+3.4 Mandatory insurance

-In Sweden, third party motor insurance, which covers the strict tort liability that a motor vehicle owner has for personal injuries to other people and damage to their property, is mandatory pursuant to the Swedish Motor Insurance Act (1975:1410) (Sw. trafikskadelag).
-Furthermore, a number of professionals, such as insurance intermediaries, real estate agents and accountants must likewise maintain professional indemnity insurance.
+In Sweden, third party motor insurance, which covers the strict tort liability that a motor vehicle owner has for personal injuries to other people and damage to their property, is mandatory pursuant to the Motor Traffic Damage Act (1975:1410) (Sw. trafikskadelag).

+Furthermore, several professionals, such as insurance intermediaries, real estate agents and accountants, must likewise maintain professional indemnity insurance.
 For instance, pursuant to the rules of the Swedish Bar Association, the Association's members must be covered by professional indemnity insurance.
-It is also mandatory for several business activities to procure and maintain insurance cover, e.g. under the provisions of the Nuclear Plant Liability Act (1968:45) (Sw. atomansvarighetslag), Air Traffic Act (2010:500) (Sw. luftfartslag), Railway Traffic Act (2004:519) (Sw. järnvägslag) and the Sea Traffic Act (1994:1009) (Sw. sjölag).
+It is also mandatory for several business activities to procure and maintain insurance cover, e.g. under the provisions of the Nuclear Liability Act (1968:45) (Sw. atomansvarighetslag), the Aviation Act (2010:500) (Sw. luftfartslag), the Railway Act (2004:519) (Sw. järnvägslag) and the Marine Act (1994:1009) (Sw. sjölag).